nnposter/nndefaccts/README.md

 Besides good coverage, scanning for default usernames and passwords with Nmap and the NNdefaccts dataset is straightforward, lightweight, and fast.
 A target on a local network can be typically tested in less than 30 seconds from start to finish.

 ## Installation, Usage
+The dataset requires Nmap 7.60 or higher.
+For best results please build Nmap fresh from its code repository.

 For simple one-off use, just copy file `http-default-accounts-fingerprints-nndefaccts.lua` to your home directory and, instead of running:
 ```
 nmap --script http-default-accounts -p 80 192.168.1.1